Youssefachouri/resources/en/about_static.md

 <p>Scanning a QR code is easy, but how do you create one that holds different types of information? </p>

-<p>No. You don’t have to be a programming wizard to generating QR codes.
-Not when you have access to our QR generator.</p>
+<p>No, you don’t have to be a programming wizard to generating QR codes.
+Not when you have access to our QR code generator.</p>

 <p>Here are the different types of information that can be stored with QR Codes when you’re using ScanMeFindMe Pro</p>